LeandroLS/scliper/README.md

 ### Options
 `-html-from` create a HTML file with source HTML from informed site
-`-links-from` create a .txt file with all links from site or html file informed
+`-links-from` create a .json file with all links from site or html file informed
 `-images-from` create a HTML file with all images tag from informed site